section-engineering-education/engineering-education/content/articles/time-scheduled-communication-microservice/index.md

 status: publish
 published: true
 url: /time-scheduled-communication-microservice/
-title: Building a Time Scheduled Communication Micro-service using Node.js
+title: Building a Time Scheduled Communication Micro-service
 description: This article will guide the reader on how to build a Node.js application that automatically sends messages at a predefined time interval.
 author: kennedy-mwangi
-date: 2022-04-04T00:00:00-02:33
+date: 2022-04-19T00:00:00-17:33
-topics: [Languages]
+topics: [Node.js, Languages]
 excerpt_separator: <!--more-->
 images:

 - url: /engineering-education/time-scheduled-communication-microservice/hero.jpg
-  alt: Time Scheduled Communication Micro-service using Node.js Hero Image
+  alt: Time Scheduled Communication Micro-service Node.js Hero Image
 ---
 In this article, we will build a Node.js application that automatically sends messages to users at a specified time interval.
 <!--more-->